 [DCMEA] Dutchess County Music Educators Association

-Student registration fees for participation in DCMEA and NYSSMA events are aid able under the BOCES Arts-in-Education Co-ser.
-Aid able DCMEA/NYSSMA events are: DCMEA: All-County Music Festivals and DCMEA sponsored workshops; NYSSMA: Solo and Small Ensemble and Majors Festivals, Area All-State Conferences (excluding room and board; it is a very short timetable however so please make arrangements with the BOCES Coordinator before processing).
-Also included are annual district participation fees and professional staff development registration fees for both DCMEA/NYSSMA sponsored workshops.
-Teacher membership fees are not aid able.
+All student registration fees for events are aidable such as All-County Music Festivals, Solo and Small Ensemble workshops, Majors Festivals, Area All-State Conferences (excluding room and board; it is a very short timetable, however, so please make arrangements with the BOCES Coordinator before processing).
+Teacher membership fees are not aidable UNLESS the district pays the entire fee for all its music staff.

-Dutchess County BOCES is the agent of payment to DCMEA/NYSSMA if an AIE contract is submitted.
+As always, Dutchess County BOCES is the agent of payment, so it must write the check to NYSSMA/DCMEA.
 Therefore, DCMEA/NYSSMA will only accept payment in the form of a BOCES check.
 All checks will be made out to DCMEA/NYSSMA and mailed directly either to DCMEA/NYSSMA or the DCMEA/NYSSMA Festival Chairperson for accounting purposes.
 The invoice sent along with the contract will accompany the check.
 In general, invoices in these cases are the student registration forms.
+Please ensure all student names on invoices are “blacked out” so they cannot be read.

-All DCMEA/NYSSMA contracts are pre-payments as either participation fees or registrations.
-Therefore, the contract must be received by Dutchess BOCES at least 8 weeks before payment is due to ensure payment is received BEFORE the event.
+All DCMEA/NYSSMA contracts are pre-payments for either participation fees or registrations.
+Contracts are received by Dutchess BOCES at least 20 business days before payment is due to ensure payment is received BEFORE the event.

-1. The contract should be filled out as always.
+1. Fill out the contract as always.
 A copy of the contract can be downloaded by going to the FORMS section of the Arts In Education website at www.dcboces.org/artsineducation.
 Please be especially careful to note the following:

-• Please check the pre-payment box and insert a “Required By” date as listed on the invoice.
-This should be received at least 8 weeks before payment is due as noted above
+- Please check the pre-payment box and insert a “Required By” date as listed on the invoice.
+Contracts are due no later than 20 business days prior to the needed payment.

-• In this case only, BOCES will take care of procuring W-9s.
+- Only in this case, BOCES will take care of procuring W-9s.

-2. IF the contract is for the Annual District Participation Fee, under #4 (Descrption) of the contract fill in “Annual District Participation Fee”.
+2. IF the contract is for the Annual District Participation Fee, under Section II/Descrption of the contract state: “Annual District Participation Fee”.

-3. IF the contract is for a festival or workshop, under #4 of the contract fill in a brief description of the request including the festival or workshop name.
+3. IF the contract is for a festival or workshop, the description should include a brief description of the festival or workshop.

-4. IF the contract is for professional staff development registration, under #4 of the contract fill in the workshop name and brief description.
+4. IF the contract is for professional staff development registration, fill in the workshop name/teacher names if for individuals, and brief description.
 You can say something such as “Please pay immediately.
 Registration fee”.
-If all participating teachers are not on the same invoice, either a new invoice is needed or additional contracts for the additional teachers.
+If all participating teachers (list their names) are not on the same invoice, either a new invoice is needed or additional contracts for the additional teachers.

 5. In ALL cases, PLEASE ATTACH A COPY OF THE DCMEA/NYSSMA INVOICE.
-This invoice will be sent with the BOCES check upon payment so that DCMEA/NYSSMA is clear which fee it is for.
-Please note that this is not a school invoice, but a copy of the DCMEA/NYSSMA registration forms which will include clear information on which school district is involved, number of participating students or teachers, annual participation fee, workshop or festival, staff development, etc.
+Invoices are sent with the BOCES check upon payment so that DCMEA/NYSSMA is clear which fee it is for.
+Please note that this is not a school invoice, but a copy of the DCMEA/NYSSMA registration forms, which will include clear information on which school district is involved, number of participating students or teachers, annual participation fee, workshop or festival, staff development, etc.

 6. Under “Artist or Arts Organization Signature”, please circle VENDOR INVOICE”.
 No further signature is required of DCMEA/NYSSMA.

-7. As with any contract, the district would deposit the appropriate monies in the arts-in- education co-ser budget line and receive aid the following year.
+7. As with any contract, the district would deposit the appropriate monies in its BOCES AIE Co-Ser debit and receive aid the following year.

 IV.
 SCHOLASTIC Contract Guidelines

-Dutchess County BOCES is part of the four county Hudson Valley Affiliate for National Scholastic Art and Writing Awards along with Orange, Sullivan and Ulster Counties, as well as the Orange County Arts Council.
+Dutchess County BOCES is part of the four-county Hudson Valley Affiliate for National Scholastic Art and Writing Awards along with Orange, Sullivan and Ulster Counties, as well as the Middletown CSD.
 This prestigious arts competition is an annual event offering participation in both art and writing for 7-12 graders.
 At this time, the Hudson Valley Affiliate is only sponsoring the art competition, not the writing.

 1. In September, the BOCES Coordinator will forward a form requesting confirmation of your interest to participate in the Art Awards competition on behalf of Sullivan BOCES which acts as lead agency of the Affiliate.
 Complete it and return to their coordinator.
 This form will serve as your contract invoice.

 2. Fill out an AIE contract as always.
-In the fee section place the fee for either one school or the district as indicated.
-In question #4, write “Participation in the Scholastic Art Competition for school year _________.”
+In the fee section, place the fee for either one school or the district as indicated.
+Under Section II, Descriptions, write “Participation in the Scholastic Art Competition for school year _________.”
 Attach the invoice as indicated above.

 3. Dutchess BOCES will become the agent of payment and forward this registration fee to Sullivan BOCES.
 This is not a cross-contract and therefore allows aid on this fee through the Dutchess County AIE Co-Ser, as with any other AIE contract.

-4. This all inclusive registration fee allows for unlimited participation of any number of students and pieces/portfolios from the participating school or district.
-All adjudication, a local awards ceremony and exhibition, and local awards will be handled through the Affiliate.
+4. This all-inclusive registration fee allows for unlimited participation of any number of students and pieces/portfolios from the participating school or district.
+All adjudication, a local awards ceremony and exhibition, and local awards will be overseen through the Affiliate.

-5. If a Dutchess district not involved in the AIE Co-Ser wishes to participate for the all-inclusive fee, they may also register through Sullivan BOCES at a higher cost but will receive no aid.
+5. If a Dutchess County district is not involved in the AIE Co-Ser and wishes to participate for the all-inclusive fee, they may also register through Sullivan BOCES at a higher cost but will receive no aid.

-6. If a student from a non-participating school/district wished to participate as an individual (e.g. from a private school or from a home schooled student), they must register through the Affiliate and pay their own fee per piece of work/portfolio.
+6. If a student from a non-participating school/district or private entity wishes to participate as an individual (e.g. from a private school or from a home-schooled student), they must register through the Affiliate and pay their own fee per piece of work/portfolio.
 No aid is forthcoming in this regard.
-However, the Orange County Arts Council serves as liaison so the pieces could be brought to them and still be included in the adjudication and other related activities.
+However, Sullivan BOCES or their designee will serve as liaison and should be contacted for submission details.
+These pieces will still be included in the adjudication and other related activities.

 6. WRITING: The Affiliate does not facilitate the writing competition.
 However, since there exists a local affiliate, any student within the Affiliate area who wishes to participate in the writing competition, should register directly on the National website at www.artandwriting.org(link is external) (link is external).

-7. Please forward any questions to Maria DeWald(link sends e-mail), Dutchess BOCES AIE Coordinator.
+7. Please forward any questions to the Dutchess BOCES AIE Coordinator.

 Exploratory Enrichment Guidelines